charlesglucas/ofbm_tools/README.md

 ===

 ## Description
 OFBM Tools is a multivariate self-similarity analysis matlab package.
-It permits to estimate and count the values of scaling exponents across multivariate time series modeled by an operator fractional Brownian motion (ofBm).
+It permits to estimate and count the values of scaling exponents $H_m$ across multivariate time series modeled by an operator fractional Brownian motion (ofBm) $\underline{B}_{\underline{\underline{H}},\Sigma}$.
 The estimation is based on linear regressions of wavelet eigenvalues across scales.
 A de-biased estimator based on the computation of wavelet spectra from equal number of wavelet coefficients is designed.
 To count the scaling exponents, a clustering strategy is derived from parametric pairwise hypothesis tests between successive ordered estimates: two bootstrap-based estimation methods are proposed for the computation of the test parameters.

 ![alt text](http://perso.ens-lyon.fr/charles.lucas/images/multivariateHestim.svg)